Fascia in Horses – Danish veterinary exploring uncharted territory

 Myofascia – the unexplored tissue

 The precise functional role of connective tissue, and especially that of Myofascia, remains largely unexplored.
-With this in mind, the present study has chosen to focus on an improved understanding of the interconnected web of Fascia formed by connective tissue throughout the whole body.
+With this in mind, the present study, Myofascia – the unexplored tissue: Myofascial kinetic lines in horses, a model for describing locomotion using comparative dissection studies derived from human lines, has chosen to focus on an improved understanding of the interconnected web of Fascia formed by connective tissue throughout the whole body.

 Dissections of horses were undertaken in order to verify the existence of, as well as compare the similar functional interconnected lines and structures to, those found in humans.
 This study found that it was necessary to redefine the human lines that have already been described, owing to anatomical differences between bipeds and quadrupeds.